 Online Seminar Series

-Beginning in 2021, the Historical Dialogues, Justice and Memory Network will host a live and interactive online seminar series.
+Since 2021, the Historical Dialogues, Justice and Memory Network has hosted a live and interactive online seminar series.
 Conducted through Zoom, these hour-long seminars enable researchers and authors to present new and developing work to a global audience.
 Seminars are free and open to anyone and include a 25 minute discussion period.